wp-plugins/custom-menu-wizard/readme.txt

 * **For Depth** *select*

-    This the number of levels of the menu structure that will be considered for inclusion in the final output.
+    This the number of levels of the menu structure that will be considered for inclusion in the final output (in complete ignorance of any subsequent Inclusions or Exclusions).

+    The first level of output is the starting level, regardless of how that starting level is determined (see `Starting at` and `Relative to Current Item` options).
+So if you ask for a Depth of 1 level, you get just the starting level; if you ask for a Depth of 2, you get the starting level and the one below it.

 * **Relative to Current Item** *checkbox*

     By default, `For Depth` (above) is relative to the first item found, but this may be overridden to be relative to the current menu item ***if***  `For Depth` is not unlimited **and** the current menu item can found within the selected menu.
     If the current menu item is not within the selected menu then it falls back to being relative to the first item found.

+    Please note that the current item must also be within the constraints set by the `Starting at` option.
+In other words, if current item is *above* the `Starting at` level in the menu structure then it will **not** be used to alter the determination of
+    Depth.

 ***Inclusions***